EricssonResearch/dnt/miki/doc/inispec.md

 When the parameter of an action is a header field, it is given in this form: `headername.fieldname`

 When the parameter of an action is time, it needs to have one of these suffixes: 'us', 'ms', 's'

+For some actions the type of the action is determined by their first argument.
+In these cases the action name can be omitted.
+Such actions are: eliminate, pof, jump.

 When the action pipeline is finished, the memory used for the packet is automatically reclaimed, there is no need to explicitly drop it with the `drop` action.